DoubleDunkDino/speedtest_net_py/README.md

 2. using a cmd or powershell run the scheduler script. run using py .\scriptsceduler.py

 Notes:
+>line 47 needs to be adjusted to router ips other than 192.168.1.1
-uses the ookla command line as its writen in a lower level language.
+>uses the ookla command line as its writen in a lower level language.
 I found the python derived network speed tools where unable to accuratly record network speeds.
-I did not use the inbuilt csv output to the ookla speed test command as i wanted to drive the CSV with ping test to indicate if the ISP or router had dropped out in line.
+>I did not use the inbuilt csv output to the ookla speed test command as i wanted to drive the CSV with ping test to indicate if the ISP or router had dropped out in line.

 Why create this script:
 Suffered from dropping out interenet and needed to prove to my landlord and ISP the quality and consistancy of the internet, and it has been ages since i created anything.
 I like custom csv files...